MachiavelliModder/ssmCONSOLE/README.md

 `• Ability to detect VIP+ Members for most Games`

 `• Ability to detect past Players from saved Server Data`

+`• Ability to load accurate Performance Data, and Packet Data`

 `• Autoexecuting code to "Fix" game Developers' Anti-Cheats`